 8.5.5 In the event of termination of this Agreement, the following shall survive: Sections 4.5, 5.3, 5.4, 5.6, 7, 8, 9, 10 11, 13 and 14 of this Agreement.

 9. Confidential Information and Intellectual Property Use of Confidential Information.
-During the Term of this Agreement, each party (the "Disclosing Party") may disclose its Confidential Information to the other party (the "Receiving Party").
-Each party's use and disclosure of the Confidential Information of the other party shall be subject to the following terms and conditions:
+During the Term of this Agreement, each Party (the "Disclosing Party") may disclose its Confidential Information to the other Party (the "Receiving Party").
+Each party's use and disclosure of the Confidential Information of the other Party shall be subject to the following terms and conditions:

 9.1.The Receiving Party shall treat as strictly confidential, and use all reasonable efforts to preserve the secrecy and confidentiality of, all Confidential Information of the Disclosing Party, including implementing reasonable physical security measures and operating procedures.